vvv-school/assignment_event-spiking-model/README.md

 Create an event-driven spiking map based on the leaky integrate and fire neural model

 # Prerequisites
-By now, you should have learnt what an event is and how to read and write events in bottles, (e.g. in the  [Optical Flow](https://github.com/vvv-school/tutorial_event-driven-flow) tutorial)
+By now, you should have learnt what an event is and how to read and write events in bottles, (e.g. in the  [Optical Flow](https://github.com/vvv-school/tutorial_event-driven-flow) tutorial).

 # Assignment
 We want you to modify the Callback function (OnRead()) to